tyabhi/Heart-Rate/README.md

-# Heart-Rate
+# Contactless heart rate measurement using the concept of Eulerian Video Magnification

-Contactless heart rate measurement using the concept of Eulerian Video Magnification
+ This project is completed under the course Digital Image Processing